BioinfoHKUSurgery/Bioinfo-Workshop-2024/6-MachineLearning.md

 In order to determine the number of variables used to construct each latent component, the tune.splsda() function is utilised.
 This is performed iteratively, such that components are tuned one at a time.
 Through this function, the classification error rate can be extracted and averaged across folds and repeats.
 For larger datasets, an appropriate number of repeats would be around 50-100.

-The output of the tuning is shown below.
-The diamond indicates the optimal number of variables to keep for a given component, selected by which keepX value achieves the lowest classification error rate as determined with a one-sided t−test.
-The error bars indicate the standard deviation across the repeated, cross-validated folds.

 ```
 # grid of possible keepX values that will be tested for each component
 list.keepX <- c(1:10,  seq(20, 300, 10))